-Ali Nadim is the Professor and Joseph H. Pengilly Chair in Mathematics at Claremont Graduate University.
+Ali Nadim is a professor of mathematics, director of the Institute of Mathematical Sciences, and Joseph H. Pengilly Chair in Mathematics at Claremont Graduate University.
 His research areas include fluid dynamics, mathematical modeling, and scientific computing.

 Nadim became an assistant professor of applied mathematics at MIT after earning his PhD in Chemical Engineering there in 1986.
 From 1991 to 2001, he was associate professor of aerospace and mechanical engineering in Boston University’s Department of Mechanical Engineering.
 Nadim came to The Claremont Colleges in 2001, serving as both a professor of bioengineering at Keck Graduate Institute and professor of applied mathematics at CGU.